-The Second Element Is Strengthening Enforcement Of Our Laws In The Interior Of Our Country.
+The President Is Providing Resources To Strengthen Enforcement Of Immigration Laws.
 Since President Bush took office, funding for immigration enforcement has increased by 42 percent.
 These resources have helped agents bring to justice smugglers, terrorists, gang members, and human traffickers.
 For example, through Operation Community Shield, Federal agents have arrested nearly 2,300 gang members who were in America illegally, including violent criminals like the members of the "MS-13" gang.

-\ Better Interior Enforcement Requires Better Worksite Enforcement.
+• Better Interior Enforcement Requires Better Worksite Enforcement.
 Last year, President Bush signed legislation to more than double the resources dedicated to worksite enforcement.
+We are working to hold businesses accountable and crack down on document forgery.
+Next month, the

-Next month, the Administration will launch new law enforcement task forces in 11 cities to dismantle document fraud rings.
+Administration will launch new law enforcement task forces in 11 cities to dismantle document fraud rings.

-The Third Element Is Creating A New Temporary Worker Program That Would Not Provide Amnesty.
-A temporary worker program would make the system more rational, orderly, and secure by providing a legal way to match willing foreign workers with willing American employers to fill jobs that no American is willing to do.
+Creating A New Temporary Worker Program That Would Not Provide Amnesty

+A Temporary Worker Program Would Make The System More Rational, Orderly, And Secure By Providing A Legal Way To Match Willing Foreign Workers With Willing American Employers To Fill Jobs That Americans Are Not Willing To Do.
 Workers would be able to register for legal status on a temporary basis.
 If workers decided to apply for citizenship, they would have to get in line.
 This program would help meet the demands of our growing economy and allow honest workers to provide for their families while respecting the law.

-- \ A Temporary Worker Program Is Vital To Securing The Border.
-Creating a separate, legal channel for those entering America to do an honest day's labor would dramatically reduce the number of people attempting to sneak back and forth across the border.
+- A Temporary Worker Program Is Vital To Securing The Border.
+Creating a separate, legal channel for those entering America to do an honest day's work would dramatically reduce the number of people attempting to sneak across the border.
 That would help take pressure off the border and free up law enforcement to focus on the greatest threats to our security terrorists, drug dealers, and other criminals.
-The program would also improve security by creating tamper-proof identification cards that would allow authorities to keep track of every temporary worker who is in America on a legal basis and help authorities identify those who are here illegally. - \ A Temporary Worker Program Should Not Provide Amnesty.
-Granting amnesty unfairly allows those who break the law to jump ahead of people who play by the rules and wait in the citizenship line.
+The program would also improve security by creating tamper-proof identification cards that would allow authorities to keep track of every legal temporary worker, while making it more difficult for illegal immigrants to evade the law. - A Temporary Worker Program Should Not Provide Amnesty.
+Granting amnesty would be unfair because it would allow those who break the law to jump ahead of people who play by the rules and wait in the citizenship line.
 Amnesty would also encourage future waves of illegal immigration, increase pressure on the border, and make it more difficult for law enforcement to focus on those who mean us harm.
 For the sake of justice and the sake of border security, the President firmly opposes amnesty.